Hamstring tendinopathy – A pain in the butt

 Generally no because it is a progressive course.
 We encourage you to do the home exercises regularly to keep building your strength and control at home.

-RunFit is on Monday and Tuesday nights 7-8pm through the school term.
+RunFit is on Tuesday nights 7-8pm through the school term.
 Contact our helpful admin team to book into the next term.

 blog author image